Welcome to Lehigh Valley Genealogy.

 - Northampton County

-I initially started my Lehigh Valley family history research with the families of Martin Buchman and Johann Peter Haas because my husband is a direct descendant of these men.
-I have recently started adding the families of Melchoir Baer, Johann Jacob Klotz, and Hans Jorg Rex because they are very closely related to the Buchman and Haas families.
-There are currently just over 500 Surnames and just over 3,900 individuals (although some are on more than one tree) included on the website.
-The trees are updated fairly often–usually weekly, but at least once a month.
+I initially started my Lehigh Valley family history research with the families of Martin Buchman, Jacob Buchman (believed to be Martin’s brother) and Johann Peter Haas.
+My husband is a direct descendant of Martin Buchman and Johann Peter Haas.
+I started adding the families of Melchoir Baer, Johann Jacob Klotz, and Hans Jorg Rex because they are very closely related to the Buchman and Haas families.
+I just added a tree for the family of Jacob Buchman so now there are six trees, with more than 590 Surnames and 4,500 individuals (although some are on more than one tree) included on the website.
+The trees are usually updated weekly, sometimes daily.
 Select Family Trees in the menu bar above to access these family trees.

 The Lehigh Valley is generally considered to be the area of eastern Pennsylvania located south of Blue Mountain, north of South Mountain, west of the Delaware River, and east of Berks County.
 Berks County is included here because many of the people found in the family trees on this website were connected to Berks County at some point.
 The portion of Carbon County between the Lehigh Gap and Lehighton is considered by some to be part of the Lehigh Valley.
 Many members of these families moved to Carbon County.
 The same is true for Warren County, New Jersey.
 Many family members moved out of the Lehigh Valley to Warren County.
 As a result, information about both Carbon County, Pennsylvania, and Warren County, New Jersey will eventually be added to the website.